Travel Happy

 • The Emporium

-Located next to Benjasiri Park at BTS Phrom Phong, The Emporium (and the new EM District shopping complex) is a popular luxury shopping mall that’s home to a variety of brand names, high street fashion retailers, bookstores and more.
+Located next to Benjasiri Park at BTS Phrom Phong, The Emporium (and its newer sister, Emquartier, located directly opposite) is a popular luxury shopping mall that’s home to a variety of brand names, high street fashion retailers, bookstores and more.
+A third mall, Emsphere, is due to open next to The Emporium in 2023.

 • Terminal 21